 The question I ask myself is … what will help us to have active faith in a scriptural truth or promise if it refers to something that we cannot yet see?

 One very important way is to use our imagination.
 It is striking that “to imagine” can also be expressed as “to conceive” (the original meaning is “to take in and hold”).
 So we could say that as we imagine something we are actually planting a seed-thought in our mind.
-Then we water and nurture it by continuing to think and meditate upon it, helping it to grow until it becomes living and active within us and through us.
+Then we water and nurture it by continuing to meditate upon it, helping it to grow until it becomes living and active within us and through us.

 So what does this look like in practice?